Skip to main content

 — Security research summary, Link

-Secret sprawl is still the fastest path from “internal convenience” to “external incident.”
-Git scanning is table stakes; filesystem dumps, shell history, CI logs, and long-lived env vars are where teams still get burned.
+Secret sprawl remains the fastest path from "internal convenience" to "external incident."
+Git scanning is table stakes.
+The places where teams still get burned are filesystem dumps, shell history, CI logs, and long-lived env vars — the boring, unglamorous corners nobody audits until after the page.

 Stop Persisting Raw Secrets